Joy or consequences ∙

 Truth and righteousness are likened to their offspring.
 They are likened to the timely refreshing rain of Spring from which the lush, green foliage of the season issues forth.

 When you are in love, you want to be your best and do your best for your beloved.
 The Father’s love for us has given birth to redemption and the forgiveness of sin.
-They the offspring of the Father’s love for His children.
+They the offspring of the Father’s love for children of the King

 REFLECT & PRAY